(...)

 By October 2008, Bush had achieved a "strongly disapprove" rating of 58 percent.
 Polls showed that voters didn't see much difference between Bush and John McCain.
 And thus Obama -- who got the Democratic nomination in part because of Hillary Rodham Clinton's unusually large "negatives" -- probably would have been elected even if he had rolled across the country in a tiny clown car.

+He has since learned that the American people are almost as opposed to change as they are to the status quo.
 It now appears that the three major ideological groups that object to the health-care plans under discussion in Congress are: the conservatives, the moderates and the liberals.

 Obama's critics on the right have been implacable in their opposition.
 What's new is how mad liberals are.
 Conservatives loathe Obama; liberals are merely disgusted with him.
+Here are a few headlines from liberal blogs Tuesday morning in reaction to the announcement that the president wants a freeze in non-security-related federal spending:

 "It's Official: Obama Is an Idiot" (Paul Rosenberg)